TurboDocx/Docs/docs/TurboDocx Templating/How to Create a Template.md

 :::tip

 - If you've previously created a document you want to use as a template, go ahead and use that.
 Just remember to replace all the variables within the {brackets}.
-Find and replace may be helpful here. <br /><br />
+Find and replace may be helpful here.

-- All variables will need to be one word, so do not put any spaces in the middle of the {brackets} <br /><br />
+- All variables will need to be one word, so do not put any spaces in the middle of the {brackets}

-- Remember your Knowledgebases, if the variable has the same name as something in your Knowledgebase TurboDocx will use the info from the Knowledgebases to fill in the corresponding Variable.<br /><br />
+- Remember your Knowledgebases, if the variable has the same name as something in your Knowledgebase TurboDocx will use the info from the Knowledgebases to fill in the corresponding Variable.

 :::